Morocco with Kids | 15 Top Things To Do And See

 These bucket list family activities are great options if your itinerary includes a visit to the Sahara Desert.
 Alternatively, they can be enjoyed just outside Marrakech in the lesser-known but just as worthy Agafay Desert.

-To make the most of your adventure, consider timing your ride for sunset; the clear skies and desert backdrop set up for the perfect photo.
+To make the most of your Moroccan adventure, consider timing your ride for sunset; the clear skies and desert backdrop set up for the perfect photo of your family vacation in Morocco.

 4. Take A Moroccan Road Trip